ivarref/datomic-transactor-nix-shell/README.md

 Ever wanted to `cd` into a directory and have the Datomic transactor, Java and Clojure installed?

 If so, this repo is for you.
-Or: this repo could serve as an inspiration for such a setup.

 ## Installation